MauriceGit/Energy-Dome_Terrain/README.md

 # Heightmap terrain with an animated energy dome

 **Disclaimer:** *This is nothing much more than a little fun project.
 I wanted to try some ideas and effects and decided to put it all in this project.
 It turned out to be fun and nice looking.
-Don't ask me, what that is for exactly ;)*
+Don't ask me what that is for exactly ;)*

 ## How does it look?
 (Just to keep you interested :))

-This is, how:
+This is how:
 ![Energy dome](https://github.com/MauriceGit/RealHeightmapTerrain/blob/master/Screenshots/final_energy_sphere.png "a colored heightmap terrain with an energy dome")

 ## What is that?